Facebook updates profile options for mobile users, adds videos

 Facebook has sought to improve and ease its mobile profile experience as it makes more of its $10 billion-plus in annual ad revenue off of phones.
 The updates also come during New York City’s 12th Advertising Week, where Facebook is courting the world’s largest advertisers and companies.

 Among the new features are profile videos, or a short looping video clip that users can create in place of a static profile picture.
-The feature is similar to Vine, a video sharing app owned by Twitter Inc (TWTR.N).
+The feature is similar to Vine, a video sharing app owned by Twitter Inc.

 Users can also set a temporary profile picture that reverts to their old picture at a specified time.
 Those who want to support a sports team or charitable cause for a specific week, for example, can choose a picture to display for a short time period.